 Business Sustainability Today:

-Mr. Bee, what are the greatest economic impacts of climate change for Switzerland?
+Mr. Alessandro Bee, what are the biggest economic impacts of climate change for Switzerland?
 Which sectors and industries are most affected?Alessandro Bee:

-The two most relevant issues for Switzerland are, on the one hand, excess mortality, which we might now experience every summer, and, on the other hand, the increasing migration pressure due to climate change.
-Excess mortality is a controversial topic, especially when it comes to the measures to be taken and how much of a burden they will be on our society.
-As climate change is currently affecting poorer countries in particular, i.e. countries that are already under pressure today, migration pressure there could increase significantly.
-This would ultimately also affect Switzerland.On the sectoral and regional level, climate change mainly affects tourism, agriculture and insurance.
-In the case of tourism, climate change could have both positive and negative effects, depending on the location, due to a rising snow line: positive for certain locations above the (new higher) snow line, negative for ski resorts with too little snow.
+The two most relevant issues for Switzerland are, on the one hand, excess mortality, which we may now experience every summer, and, on the other, increasing migration pressure due to climate change.
+Excess mortality is a controversial topic, especially when it comes to what measures need to be taken and how much of a burden these will be on our society.
+As climate change is currently mainly affecting poorer countries, i.e. countries that are already under pressure today, migration pressure there could increase significantly.
+This would ultimately also affect Switzerland.At industry and regional level, climate change primarily affects tourism, agriculture and insurance.
+This could have both positive and negative effects on tourism, depending on the location, due to a rising snow line: positive for certain locations above the (new higher) snow line, negative for ski resorts with too little snow.
 For agriculture, hotter summers mean more drought and a spread of pests, which affects production.
 If less can be produced in Switzerland, prices and imports will rise.
 In addition, extreme weather events will increase with climate change.
-Floods and landslides can occur more frequently in Switzerland, even in places that were previously considered safe.
-This means that insurance companies will be more challenged and new questions will be raised, such as what else can be insured and how much it will cost.
+In Switzerland, floods and landslides can occur more frequently, even in places that were previously considered safe.
+This means that insurance companies will be more challenged and new questions will be raised about what can still be insured and how much it will cost.

 Business Sustainability Today:

 The Federal Council wants to achieve the net zero target by 2050.
-What does the rejection of the CO2 law mean for the Swiss economy and society?Alessandro Bee:
+What does the rejection of the CO₂ Act mean for the Swiss economy and society?Alessandro Bee:

-The CO2 law could have been the first step on the road to net zero.
-The aim of the law was to reduce greenhouse gas emissions by 50 percent with 1990 as the reference point.
-This would have meant that, on average across all sectors, companies in Switzerland would have had to reduce CO2 emissions by around 30 percent over the next 10 years.
+The CO₂ Act could have been the first step on the road to net zero.
+The aim of the law was to reduce greenhouse gas emissions by 50 percent with regard to climate change, with 1990 as the reference point.
+This would have meant that companies in Switzerland would have had to reduce CO₂ emissions by around 30 percent on average across all sectors over the next 10 years.
 In addition, we are already somewhat behind when it comes to reducing greenhouse gases – for example, the targets that Switzerland has set itself for 2020 are unlikely to be met.
 The net zero target is thus very ambitious, which is probably why there was resistance.Now it will be important for the Federal Council to identify why the law was rejected.
 Is it a resistance to net zero or a dislike of how to get there?
 The path to net zero has already been set in many countries and Switzerland has signed the Paris Agreement.
 Therefore, it is necessary to consider what should be changed.
 Does Switzerland want to focus more on incentives and less on prohibitions?
 Should innovation be promoted and certain taxes waived in return?

 Business Sustainability Today:

 In the report “The Road to Net Zero for Switzerland” you describe four ways to reduce greenhouse gases.
-Financing negative emission technologies and reducing CO2 abroad are less of a priority for Swiss companies1 than expanding renewable energies and reducing energy consumption at home.
-How do you explain this and what is important to consider here?Alessandro Bee:
+Financing negative emissions technologies and reducing CO₂ abroad are less of a priority for Swiss companies1 than expanding renewable energies and reducing energy consumption at home.
+How do you explain that?Alessandro Bee:

 Business Sustainability Today:

-Here it is important to differentiate: A large proportion of companies that are sceptical and consider the net zero target to be unachievable nevertheless believe that it is desirable.
+It is important to differentiate here: A large proportion of companies that are skeptical and consider the net zero target to be unachievable are nevertheless convinced that it is desirable.
 In our study, we also saw that the more companies know about sustainability, the more likely they are to believe the goal is achievable.
-Moreover, companies that have a lot of knowledge about sustainability not only consider net zero to be achievable, but also see it as an opportunity for the economy and thus probably also as a “business opportunity” for themselves.Climate change is still a controversial topic for some people, and it is not a simple matter – after all, we are talking about developments over the next thirty to sixty years.
-This leads to great uncertainty and does not make it easy to deal with the subject.
+In addition, companies that have a great deal of knowledge about sustainability not only consider net zero to be achievable, but also see it as an opportunity for the economy and therefore probably also as a business opportunity for themselves.Climate change is still a controversial topic for some and is not entirely straightforward in terms of the subject matter – after all, we are talking about developments over the next thirty to sixty years.
+This leads to great uncertainty and does not make it easy to deal with the topic.
 This is where education and communication can make a big contribution.
-It is important to present the problems in an explanatory way and to show possible solutions, as well as costs and opportunities, for companies.
+It is important to explain the problem and to point out solutions as well as costs and opportunities for companies.

-What we also saw in our study is that there is a difference between large and small companies in terms of the level of knowledge about sustainability.
+What we also saw in our study is that there is a difference between large and small companies when it comes to the level of knowledge about sustainability.
 Small companies have fewer opportunities and resources to deal with the issue.
-A large company can employ a sustainability manager – a five-person company cannot.
+A large company can employ a sustainability officer – a five-person company cannot.
 This also makes a big difference in the level of knowledge.
 Therefore, the most obvious political measure is to strengthen this transfer of knowledge.
 This also helps companies that do not have the resources themselves to deal intensively with the topic.

 Business Sustainability Today: